-Proposed landscaping on site could be used by birds and other wildlife.
+While no impact is anticipated, proposed landscaping on site could be used by birds and other wildlife.

 e.
 List any invasive animal species known to be on or near the site.

 No invasive animal species are present on or near the site to our knowledge.